PHILADELPHIA DOMESTIC ABUSE

 Philadelphia Domestic Violence Defense Attorney Offering Free Consultations

 If you were arrested for domestic violence in Philadelphia, your entire future is at risk.
 Make sure you protect yourself by hiring a knowledgeable defense attorney with prior experience handling cases like yours.
-For a free legal consultation about domestic or spousal abuse charges in Philadelphia, call The Law Office of Lloyd Long at (215) 525-6818 right away.
+For a free legal consultation about domestic or spousal abuse charges in Philadelphia, call the Law Office of Lloyd Long at (215) 525-6818 for a free consultation.
 We serve defendants throughout Philadelphia, including Center City, South Philadelphia, North Philadelphia, and West Philadelphia.